 NOTE: The numbers cited in parentheses throughout the inventory, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

-The principal subjects of this small collection are Robert Goodloe Lindsay, members of his family, and J. Austin Lindsay, all of whom were associated with Guilford County.
-Robert G. Lindsay (ca. 1814-1886) was a third generation resident of Guilford County.
+The principal subjects of this small collection are Robert Goodloe Lindsay (1816-1886), members of his family, and especially his son, J. Austin Lindsay, all of whom were associated with Guilford County.
+Robert G. Lindsay was a third generation resident of Guilford County.
 His paternal grandfather, Robert Lindsay, was the first of his family to settle in the county.
 His father, also named Robert, and mother, the former Letitia Harper, resided in Martinville before moving to Greensboro shortly after its founding in 1808.
 They built a store there, and the spot where it was located came to be known as “Lindsay’s Corner.”

-Biographical Sources: Sources for information on Robert G. Lindsay and J. Austin Lindsay include the following titles: Caldwell, Bettie D. Founders and Builders of Greensboro, 1808-1908.
-Greensboro, NC: Jos.
-J. Stone & Co., 1925; and Jordan, Weymouth T., Jr. (compiler).
-North Carolina Troops, 1861-1865: A Roster.
-Vol. XI.
-Raleigh: Division of Archives and History, 1987.
-In addition, researchers interested in R. G. Lindsay should see his will in Guilford County’s Will Book E (a copy of which is in the first folder of the collection) as well as the vertical file and folders in the Miscellaneous Collection on the Lindsay family in Archives.
+Biographical Sources: Sources for information on Robert G. Lindsay and J. Austin Lindsay include Founders and Builders of Greensboro, 1808-1908, by Bettie D. Caldwell (Greensboro, NC: Jos.
+J. Stone & Co., 1925) and North Carolina Troops, 1861-1865: A Roster, compiled by Weymouth T. Jordan Jr. (Vol. XI; Raleigh: Division of Archives and History, 1987).
+Some information about these two men can also be found on Ancestry.com and findagrave.com.
+In addition, researchers interested in R. G. Lindsay should see his will in Guilford County’s Will Book E (a copy of which is in the first folder of the collection), as well as the Vertical File and folders on the Lindsay family in the Miscellaneous Collection.

 SCOPE & CONTENT NOTE